Winter Stroke Risk in North India: Causes & Prevention

 Monitor Your Vitals

-If you have pre-existing conditions like hypertension or diabetes, be extra vigilant during winter.
+If you have pre-existing conditions like hypertension or , be extra vigilant during winter.
 Monitor your blood pressure regularly at home, as recommended by Max Healthcare.
 Take your medications as prescribed by your doctor and never make changes to your dosage without consultation.

 Experiencing persistent symptoms?
 Consult Dr. Rahul Singh, a leading Neurologist in your area.
 Book Appointment